 Of course, the simplest way to generate content ideas is to listen to others.
 Get to know what they talk about and the questions they ask.
 What gaps are in their conversations and how do they relate to your core topic?
 The words they use when talking about your topic are probably used by your target audience, so make them your target keywords.

 All your efforts will prove futile if you don’t optimize production.
 Start by creating categories for your blog, ensuring each of them aligns with the core message.
 If possible create subcategories of the main categories to go deeper with the ideal customer.
 For instance, you can have Social Media Marketing and Content Marketing under Marketing.

-For each category, create a Title Tag, Keywords and Meta Description.
+For each category, create a Title Tag, Keywords, and Meta Description.
 These details help optimize your site for SEO.
 The Title Tag should contain the main keyword and not exceed 70 characters.
-The Meta Description is brief description of the articles in the category and should be a maximum of 150 characters.
+The Meta Description is a brief description of the articles in the category and should be a maximum of 150 characters.

 Conducting interviews with a few customers gives plenty of insight into the questions they ask at every stage of the purchasing cycle.
 Get to know what they are thinking when looking at your product and what prompts them to actually make a purchase.
 Use the information you learn to create an editorial planner.

 Be sure to involve the editorial team at this stage.
 This may include the writers, editors, graphic artists, and photographers.
 This is where you get to finalize the publication schedule discussed in Stage 1 i.e. Building a Strong Foundation.
 Decide on how long it should take to create different types of content.
 Factor in the time it takes to research and writes, create graphics and layout, as well as edit and upload.
 You should also make a decision regarding how often you’ll hold planning sessions.
 At least once a year, preferably in December or early January, hold a high-profile meeting to create a strategy for the coming year.

 A sample content workflow may look something like this;